adeedayo/Soft-Drink-Market-Analysis/README.md

 Action: Encourage premium shelf positions for leading products in shops and supermarkets.

 ### Target Expansion in Low-Competition Areas
-Outlet concentration is high in the central commercial zone, but weaker in Ipaja-Ayobo and the rural southwest.
+Outlet concentration is high in the eastern and northern commercial zone, but weaker in areas close Murtala Muhammad Airport and the rural southwest.

 Action: Focus distribution expansion and brand awareness in underserved areas to grow coverage at lower competitive pressure.